 The Real Estate Finance Bureau of the Office of the Attorney General hosts a helpful lookup tool.
 This tool can confirm if the Attorney General’s Office approved an Offering Plan and any amendments.

-It eliminates the guesswork of determining how many amendments have been filed for older buildings and coops and provides the most recent count.
+It eliminates the guesswork of determining how many amendments have been filed for older buildings and co-ops, providing the most recent count.
 Use the Real Estate Finance Bureau’s lookup tool here.

 The Corporation and Business Entity Database includes business and not-for-profit corporations, limited partnerships, LLCs, limited liability partnerships, and other miscellaneous businesses.
-As such, you can confirm the cooperative corporations’ actual name and status.
+As such, you can confirm the actual names and statuses of the cooperative corporations.

-Then, be sure to look for alternate or assumed names for the corporation and ensure the status is permanently active.
-The Division of Corporation’s database is here.
+Then, look for alternate or assumed names for the corporation and ensure the status is permanently active.
+The Division of Corporations’ database is here.